Shopify with 3D configurator for luxury jewelry from Giberg

 Giberg AG is a Swiss luxury company specializing in the manufacture of exclusive jewelry.
-They attach great importance to sustainability and are a member of the Responsible Jewellery Council (RJC).
+The long-established company attaches great importance to sustainability and is a member of the Responsible Jewellery Council (RJC).

 The existing e-commerce system was neither functionally nor visually up to date.
-A lack of information architecture made conversion difficult, and the design and media quality did not meet the demands of the high-quality products.
+Unclear communication made conversion difficult, and the design and media quality did not live up to the brand's standards.

-The aim was to increase online sales, reach international customers and make the brand a digital experience.
-At the same time, the product range was to be expanded and the retail channel strengthened.
+The goal was to increase online sales, reach international customers, and bring the brand to life digitally.
+At the heart of the project is a specially developed, mobile-first 3D configurator based on Shopify product data that realistically depicts the wide variety of products in the range.
+At the same time, the product range was expanded and the retail channel was specifically strengthened.

 Structuring corporate goals and requirements